vaibssharma007/soil_classification_and_crop_suggestion/README.md

-# Soil-Type-Classification for Crops Suggestion 🌳
+# Soil-Type-Classification And Crop Suggestion 🌳

 ## Description
 For this project i have trained a deep learning model with 903 images of four different types soil namely:-